NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Thrash.md

-**Requirements** You have a foe [[Conditions/Grabbed|Grabbed]]
+**Requirements** You have an enemy [[Conditions/Grabbed|Grabbed]] or [[Conditions/Restrained|Restrained]].

 * * *

-You thrash the grabbed foe around.
-It takes bludgeoning damage equal to your Strength modifier plus your weapon specialization damage plus your Rage damage.
-The foe must attempt a Fortitude check save against your class DC.
+You thrash your foe around.
+An enemy you have grabbed or restrained takes bludgeoning damage equal to your Strength modifier plus your weapon specialization damage plus your Rage damage, with a Fortitude check save against your class DC.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*